 Most of our products begin with a base of Grass-fed Tallow.
 To read more about tallow visit our About Tallow page.
 We hand-render our locally-sourced tallow slowly so as not to alter the nutrients in the oils and to oversee every part of the process so we can be sure of the quality of the finished product.

 Once the oils are separated from the beef suet, they are white and quite hard at room temperature.
-To enable them to be more easily applied, we add small amounts of plant-based waxes and oils and whip them into the tallow.
+To enable them to be more easily applied, we add plant-based waxes and oils.
 After much research and experimentation, we selected the following high-quality oils to enrich our products.

 Jojoba Oil- Jojoba “oil” is actually a liquid wax, making it similar to our skin's sebum (which is also a wax) and matching its molecular structure more closely than any other plant product.
 Jojoba is an excellent moisturizer for the skin, acting as a natural emollient (skin-softening).
 It’s nonallergenic (even for those with nut allergies, since it’s a seed), noncomedogenic (it won't clog pores), gentle and safe.

 It has a less reactive molecular structure than plant oils, which makes it a superior conditioner for human skin.
-When you use plant oils on your skins (versus jojoba’s liquid wax) it is prone to breaking down and oxidizing which can actually promote the aging process.
-Because it doesn’t oxidize easily, it’s incredibly shelf-stable and long-lasting even when exposed to heat.
+When you use plant oils on your skins (versus jojoba’s liquid wax) they are prone to breaking down and oxidizing which can actually promote the aging process.
+Because jojoba doesn’t oxidize easily, it’s incredibly shelf-stable and long-lasting even when exposed to heat.

 We avoid using coconut oil because it has an incredibly poor comedogenic rating and is highly likely to clog pores, leading to breakouts, blackheads, cystic acne and more.
 Jojoba has a low comedogenic rating (of 2) meaning it is very unlikely to clog pores.
 Read more about our personal experience with coconut oil in skincare here.